SamruddhiKangude/Samruddhi_Kangude_Assignment/Question1/README.md

-# Question 1: Palindrome Checker
+# Question 1:  Write a C# program to check whether a string is a palindrome.

 This project is a C# Console Application that determines whether a given string is a palindrome (a word that reads the same backward as forward, such as "radar" or "madam").